 (one synonym : Anthoecia divitiosa Walker, 1865)

-When ready to pupate, the Caterpillar attaches itself to a leaf by a cremaster.
+When ready to pupate, the caterpillar attaches itself to a leaf or its shelterby a cremaster.
 The pupa projects from the leaf, unprotected by a cocoon.
 The adult emerges after about two weeks.

-The adult moth has fore wings that are brown with a dark brown band in the outer area of each wing bordered by lighter areas either side flecked with silver.
-The hind wings are orange with a broad black margin.
+The adult moth has brown forewings, each with a dark brown band in the outer area bordered by lighter areas either side flecked with silver.
+The hindwings are orange with a broad black margin.
 Raised patches of brown and orange scales on the fore wings give the wing surfaces a knobby appearance.
 There is also a knob on the thorax.
 The moth has a wingspan of about 2 cms.

 It is found over most of Australia, including: